October 1992, the first 50 miles of the multi-use, recreational

 Burlington Northern and abandoned in 1983.
 It is now among the longest paved "Rails

 to Trails" in the nation.
-This new Trail now ultimately links 16 communities between
+The Paul Bunyan Trail now ultimately links 16 communities between

 Lake Bemidji State Park on the north.
 It is non-motorized,